MasonGroup/MasonNuker/README.md

 ## ⚠️ Disclaimer

+This software is provided **for educational and research purposes only**.
+The developer is **not responsible** for any misuse of this tool. **Any actions performed using this tool are the sole responsibility of the user.**

-This project is for **educational purposes only**.
-The use of this tool on any server without explicit permission is strictly prohibited and may violate Discord’s Terms of Service.
+Using this tool on any server **without explicit permission** may violate **Discord's Terms of Service** and could result in **account suspension or legal consequences**.

+By using MasonNukerV1.0, you agree that **you take full responsibility** for any actions performed with this software.

 ## ❌ Exit